 The AMS withdrew its voluntary definition for this claim after the agency determined it did not have the authority to establish animal-raising definitions.
-The AMS, however, does administer a "certified grass fed" program for small producers who, each year, market fewer than 50 cattle or market lambs produced from fewer than 100 ewes.
+The standard had required a lifetime diet of 100 percent grass and forage and had prohibited grains.
+Pasture access during most of the growing season was required, but confinement and the administration of hormones and antibiotics were not prohibited.
+After withdrawing the "grass fed" standard, the AMS launched a "certified grass fed" program for small producers.
+The program is designed for producers who, each year, market fewer than 50 cattle or market lambs produced from fewer than 100 ewes.
 Animals certified under this program must be fed only grass and forage, cannot be fed grain or grain by-products, and must have continuous access to pasture during the growing season.
 In approving this claim, the FSIS accepts the AMS certification program, but requires that producers submit additional documentation showing that animals were fed 100 percent grass after being weaned from their mother's milk.
-Producers may also participate in the USDA Process Verified Program (PVP) to verify their product meets their own grass-fed standard without needing to provide the additional documentation showing that animals were fed 100 percent grass after being weaned from their mother's milk.
+Producers may also participate in the USDA Process Verified Program (PVP) to verify their product meets their own grass-fed standard without needing to provide the additional documentation showing that animals were fed 100 percent grass after being weaned form their mother's milk.
 Finally, a producer may use this claim without participating in the AMS certification program or PVP if it submits animal care protocols and/or affidavits explaining the controls for ensuring that the raising claim is valid from birth to harvest or the period of raising being referenced by the claim.
 The FSIS considers "grass fed" to be a diet claim, and does not require that producers address other aspects of animal raising, such as confinement or the use of antibiotics and hormones.